SyraD/Python_DataMining_StepByStep/4BasicMining/README.md

 ````
 The data will print out.

-There are multiple viewing modes to choose from:
+There are multiple viewing modes to choose from: column, csv, html, insert, line, list, tabs, tcl.
-mode should be one of: column csv html insert line list tabs tcl
-.mode column

-Change mode to view clearer:
+Change mode to 'line' to view clearer:
 ````
 sqlite> .mode line
 sqlite> SELECT * FROM Tweet;